jonleighton/focused_controller/README.md

 ## Usage ##

 Focused Controller changes Rails' conventions.
-Rather than controllers being objects which contain one method per action, controllers are now simply namespaces and each action is a class within that namespace.
+Rather than controllers being classes that contain one method per action, controllers are now simply namespaces and each action is a class within that namespace.
 Controllers which wish to use this convention simply include the `FocusedController::Mixin` module.
 This means that you can start using